mroonga/mroonga/doc/source/install/others.rst

 Here is an example when you specify ``--prefix=$HOME/local`` to ``configure``::

-  % mysql -u < $HOME/local/share/mroonga/install.sql
+  % mysql -u root < $HOME/local/share/mroonga/install.sql